We love our ducks on this homestead.

 They have a quirky personality that makes them so much fun to watch.
-When their tails wriggle or they waddle all over, quacking to each other, that makes more entertainment than any TV show to me.
-Low maintenance, fresh eggs and fun…what more could you ask for?
+When their tails wriggle or they waddle around, quacking to each other, it makes for better entertainment than any TV show to me.
+Ducks are low maintenance, they give us fresh eggs, and they’re fun…what more could you ask for?

-Raising ducks in the winter when it’s cold, snowy or icy, isn’t hard.
-All it takes is a few extra steps of care and some planning ahead Your ducks will be just as happy as ever, while being great egg producers all year long.
+Raising ducks in the winter when it’s cold, snowy, or icy isn’t hard.
+All it takes is a few extra steps of care and some planning ahead, and your ducks will be just as happy as ever.
+They can be great egg producers all year long.

 First, give them some extra straw or dry leaves in their coop and run area.
-This will help keep them off the cold ground, since they don’t roost like chickens.
+This will help keep them off the cold ground since they don’t roost like chickens.
 We lay a bale of straw each time, and do this about 2-3 times throughout the winter.
-The old straw gets collected and placed in our compost pile, then new straw is laid through out the coop.
-The ducks will settle into the straw, and build nests to lay their eggs in.
+The old straw gets collected and placed in our compost pile, then new straw is laid throughout the coop.
+The ducks will settle into the straw, and build nests to lay their eggs.
 This makes it much easier to find their eggs instead of the daily hunt, too.
 If you collected dry leaves in the fall, they will make great bedding in the duck coop.
-They will compost down easily and give the ducks something to keep them from directly being on the cold ground.
+They will compost down easily and give the ducks some protection from the cold ground.

-If you have raised ducks for any length of tiem, you know that they are not neat with water and like to splash it around.
-In cold temps, there means that there will be ICE.
-Instead of slipping and sliding all over the place, we place straw or dry leaves around the water buckets by basically burying the water buckets in 2-3 inches thick of material.
+If you have raised ducks for any length of time, you know that they are not neat with water and like to splash it around.
+In cold temps, there will be ICE on the ground.
+Instead of watching our ducks slip and slide all over, we place straw or dry leaves around the water buckets by burying the water buckets in 2-3 inches of material.
 Ducks like to run their bills over the ground to forage, and salt may hurt them.
-That’s why we use straw or leaves around the buckets instead.
-It’s replaced often, to keep the pile from growing too large, with the old material going into the compost pile.
+That’s why we use straw or leaves around the buckets.
+It gets replaced often to keep the pile from growing too large.
+The old material always goes in the compost pile.

-Another great idea I have seen for keeping the water buckets out of ice is to place the buckets inside an old tire.
-The ducks will learn to climb on the tire to get at the water, and this can help minimize the spilling and ice forming.
+Another great idea I have seen for keeping the water buckets off the ice, is to place the buckets inside an old tire.
+The ducks will learn to climb on the tire to get to the water, which can help minimize the spilling and the consequent ice build up.

-In the winter, ducks will not be able to forage for their food as much when there is snow and ice everywhere.
+In the winter, ducks will not be able to forage for food as easily with snow and ice everywhere.
 You will want to make sure that they get enough high quality feed, sometimes planning on double rations daily, depending on the temperatures.
 The colder they are, the more they seem to eat.
-That, along with fodder and added treats such as cracked corn, fruit like berries or apples cut into tiny pieces, and cabbage shreds will help keep them happy and healthy.
+That, along with fodder and treats such as cracked corn, fruit (like berries or apples cut into tiny pieces), and cabbage shreds will help keep them happy and healthy.

 Special things to remember when keeping ducks in the winter: Ducks do NOT need extra light to continue to lay.
 They also do NOT need a heat lamp in their coop.
-They can both become a terrible fire hazzard, especially if the coop is not wired for lighting specifically.
+Heat lamps can become a terrible fire hazard, especially if the coop is not specifically wired for lighting.
 Ducks have layers of fat and feathers that will keep them warm, even when they are wet.
-Our ducks are 5-7 years old, and still continue to lay 5 eggs a week in the winter without light.
+Our ducks are 5-7 years old and still continue to lay 5 eggs a week in the winter without light.